Ancient Aliens: Action Bronson Watches Ancient Aliens

-In 2016, Vice on TV released Action Bronson Watches Ancient Aliens, which was followed by a ten-episode series, later retitled Traveling the Stars.
-Each episode features rapper Action Bronson and celebrity guests watching to episodes of Ancient Aliens while intoxicated by cannabis.
+In April 2016, Vice on TV released Action Bronson Watches Ancient Aliens, which was followed by a ten-episode series, later retitled Traveling the Stars.
+Each episode features rapper Action Bronson and celebrity guests watching episodes of Ancient Aliens while intoxicated by cannabis.
 The series is presented in a comedy-documentary format which parodies Ancient Aliens's presentation style.

 Bronson praised Ancient Aliens, saying it is "the best thing that was ever created by man."
 According to producers Jordan Kinley and Hannah Gregg, Traveling the Stars was developed as a response to complaints by disgruntled viewers of H2 which Vice on TV's programming replaced.
 Traveling the Stars was renewed for a second season in 2019.